-The is continuing to keep ’s work crafting an alternate helmet on the side burner, though program officials indicate they are lining up in support of fixes designed to improve the performance of the primary helmet manufactured by Vision Systems International.
+The Pentagon is continuing to keep ’s work crafting an alternate helmet on the side burner, though program officials indicate they are lining up in support of fixes designed to improve the performance of the primary helmet manufactured by Vision Systems International.

 F-35 Program Executive Officer Lt.
 Gen. Christopher Bogdan has not, however, taken the step to sole-source the work to VSI, a joint venture ofand Elbit, in hopes that even the specter of competition will drive down the helmet’s cost.